-Believe it or not, job seekers are reporting age discrimination beginning as early as the mid-thirties.
-In fact, in some industries, you are considered to be “washed up: by the time you reach your forties.
+Job seekers are reporting age discrimination beginning as early as the mid-thirties.
+In fact, in some industries, you're considered to be "washed up" by the time you reach your forties.
 But what can you do when you're considered to be too old to be hired?
-How do you fight age discriminations in the workplace?
+How do you fight age discrimination in the workplace?

 What is Employment Discrimination?